 The U.S.-Japan Alliance in the 21st Century

-Speaking just three days before Prime Minister Yoshihiko Noda announced the election, Kenneth B. Pyle (University of Washington) discussed the state of the U.S.-Japan alliance at the 2012 Pyle Center Conference on "Northeast Asia in Transition: New Leadership, New Dynamics."
-Drawing on the alliance's 60-year history, Professor Pyle notes Japan's desire for greater autonomy, examines what the upcoming leadership change might mean, and offers guidance on how the alliance might be strengthened going forward.
-Watch the video or read the full text below.
+On November 13, 2012, just three days before Prime Minister Yoshihiko Noda announced the election, Kenneth B. Pyle (University of Washington) discussed the state of the U.S.-Japan alliance at the 2012 Pyle Center Conference on “Northeast Asia in Transition: New Leadership, New Dynamics.”
+Drawing on the alliance’s 60-year history, Professor Pyle notes Japan’s desire for greater autonomy, examines what the upcoming leadership change might mean, and offers guidance on how the alliance might be strengthened going forward.

 All is not well with the U.S.-Japan alliance.
 That is nothing new.
 In both countries there has been continuing frustration and dissatisfaction with its workings for decades.
 The alliance, now over 60 years old, is a strange and anomalous joining of two nations with vastly different histories and values, thrown together after a bitter and merciless war fought against each other.
 George Kennan put it well in a brilliant but little-noticed essay thirty years ago when he wrote that events had brought the Japanese and their American conquerors together in an unpropitious way: